bfonta/DarkMatter/README.md

 p.fit_and_plot_all('nfw')
 p.savefig()
 ```

-which produces the following:
+which produces something like (simulation dependent):

 [Density]: https://github.com/b-fontana/DarkMatter/blob/master/Density.png
 ![Density][Density]

-*This package was created during an internship at Swinburne University of Technology, Melbourne.*
+*This package is part of an internship at Swinburne University of Technology, Melbourne.*